rya-sge/access-denied/_posts/2025-02-10-knn-algorithm-overview.md

 ### KNN vs CNN

 - **KNN** makes predictions by finding the nearest data points in a feature space.
-- **CNN** is a deep learning model designed specifically for image data, leveraging convolutions to extract spatial features and patterns.
+- **CNN** is a deep learning model designed specifically for image data, using convolutions to extract spatial features and patterns.
 - **Difference:** KNN is simple and general-purpose, while CNN uses multiple layers to hierarchically learn features from complex data like images.

 See also my article [Convolutional Neural Networks (CNNs) - Overview](https://rya-sge.github.io/access-denied/2024/11/19/convolutional-neural-networks-overview/)